dtaht/bufferbloat-rfcs/sce/draft-morton-taht-SCE.md

 # Acknowledgements

-Much thanks to the members of the ecn-sane project, the "cake" bufferbloat.net mailing list, the ietf AQM mailing list, and tsvwg.
+Much thanks to the members of the ecn-sane project, the "cake" bufferbloat.net mailing list, the ietf AQM mailing list, tsvwg, and John Gilmore.

 {backmatter}